Relative Dolbeault Geometric Langlands via the Regular Quotient: The Relative Hitchin Fibration

 \section{The Relative Hitchin Fibration}

-In this section, we study the relative Hitchin fibration using as our principal tool the \emph{regular quotient}.
-Throughout, we compare to previous work of the author on the regular quotient for the symmetric spaces \cite{HM}.
-For the entirety of this section, $X = G/H$ will denote an affine homogeneous spherical variety with abelian regular centralizers and no type $N$ roots.
+In this section, we study the relative Hitchin fibration using the \emph{regular quotient} as our principal tool.
+Throughout, we compare to previous work of two of the authors on the regular quotient for the symmetric space \cite{HM}.
+For the entirety of this section, $X=G/H$ will denote an affine homogeneous spherical variety with no type $N$ roots.
+We will discuss the tempered condition in Section \ref{sec: tempered}, after which we will assume $X$ to be tempered in the sense of Definition \ref{def: definition of tempered}.